CppComet/comet-server/docs/API/Connection settings.md

 # Public identifier Developer

 In the examples are usually referred as dev_id.
 Used only when connecting to [SaaS version of CppComet](https://comet-server.com).
-  * When you connect to the [open source version](https://github.com/CppComet/comet-server) from the JavaScript API may not be specified or be set to 0.
+  * When you connecting to the [open source version](https://github.com/CppComet/comet-server) from the JavaScript API may not be specified or be set to 0.
 [Read more here](https://comet-server.com/wiki/doku.php/en:comet:saas)
   * When connecting to the open source version from CometQL, the dev_id should be replaced with the string "root" [Read more here](https://comet-server.com/wiki/doku.php/en:comet:saas)

 # Secret developer key